wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 # Execution Time: 955 ms.
 ```

-And at the end, your project directory will look, more or less, like this:
+In the end, the project directory will look, more or less, like this:

 ```
 how-long